-International standards of anti-money laundering and counter-financing of terrorism are set by the Financial Action Task Force (FATF).
-As a member of the FATF, Hong Kong implements recommendations promulgated by this inter-government body to combat money laundering and terrorist financing.
+International standards of anti-money laundering and counter-financing of terrorism (AML/CFT) are set by the Financial Action Task Force (FATF).
+As a member of the FATF, Hong Kong implements recommendations promulgated by this inter-government body to combat money laundering, terrorist financing and proliferation financing.

-In Hong Kong, legislation dealing with money laundering and terrorist financing includes: the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO), the Drug Trafficking (Recovery of Proceeds) Ordinance (DTROP), the Organized and Serious Crimes Ordinance (OSCO), the United Nations (Anti-Terrorism Measures) Ordinance (UNATMO), the United Nations Sanctions Ordinance (UNSO) and the Weapons of Mass Destruction (Control of Provision of Services) Ordinance (WMD(CPS)O).
+In Hong Kong, the main pieces of legislation that are concerned with money laundering, terrorist financing and proliferation financing are the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO), the Drug Trafficking (Recovery of Proceeds) Ordinance (DTROP), the Organized and Serious Crimes Ordinance (OSCO), the United Nations (Anti-Terrorism Measures) Ordinance (UNATMO), the United Nations Sanctions Ordinance (UNSO) and the Weapons of Mass Destruction (Control of Provision of Services) Ordinance (WMD(CPS)O).

 To view the legal and regulatory requirements, please click here.

-For other publications and information sources regarding anti-money laundering and counter-financing of terrorism, please click here.
+For other publications and information sources regarding AML/CFT, please click here.